 In a nutshell

-Naomi had the good fortune of being raised in a family full of creative people.
-From an early age, she loved making beautiful things any way she could.
-In 2006, she earned her BFA from the University of Wisconsin—Stevens Point in Art & Design with a minor in Dance, exhibiting and performing throughout her time there.
+I had the good fortune of being raised in a family full of creative people.
+From an early age, I loved making beautiful things any way I could.
+In 2006, I earned my BFA from the University of Wisconsin—Stevens Point in Art & Design with a minor in Dance, exhibiting and performing throughout my time there.

-After graduation, she moved to Vancouver, WA, where she danced for several years with local groups and exhibited numerous paintings.
-Since moving to Duluth, MN, in 2010, she has continued to pursue opportunities in performance and exhibition while working as a graphic designer.
-She performed in the Duluth Playhouse’s production of A Chorus Line in 2012, and in Dances on the Lakewalk in 2013, 2014 and 2015.
-In 2016, she had a solo exhibition through the Duluth Art Institute at the Depot, Pattern Conspiracy, which featured paintings, dances, fabric designs and costume designs.
+After graduation, I moved to Vancouver, WA, where I danced for several years with local groups and exhibited numerous paintings while working professionally as a web designer.
+I moved to Duluth, MN, in 2010 and continued to pursue opportunities in performance and exhibition while working as a graphic designer.
+I performed in the Duluth Playhouse’s production of A Chorus Line in 2012, and in Dances on the Lakewalk in 2013-2018.
+In 2016, I had the opportunity to craft a solo exhibition through the Duluth Art Institute at the Depot, Pattern Conspiracy, which featured paintings, dances, fabric designs and costume designs.

-Naomi lives with her forester husband, Clark, and cat, Mel Tormé, in Duluth.
+I live with my forester husband, Clark, and cat, Mel Tormé, in Duluth.